Mahmoud-Abdelsalam/javascript-projects/budget-calculator-project/README.md

-it's a budget calculator application enables the user to add his incomes each individual and his his expenses so, and with each addition of income or expense the app displays the total budget and the total incomes and expenses, with giving the user the ability to add more or delete and the calculations done imidiatly and displaying it to the user.
+it's a budget calculator application enables the user to add his incomes each individual and his his expenses so, and with each addition of income or expense the app displays the total budget and the total incomes and expenses, with giving the user the ability to add more or delete and the calculations done immediately and displaying it to the user.

 ###### Technoligies used